gonzex/test_abidocs/doc/developers/testsuite.md

 Computation of elastic tensor and internal strain in DFPT+PAW Ground state is computed.
 DFPT is computed

 Executable: abinit
-Keywords(s): abinit, DFPT, ELASTIC, PAW
+Keywords(s): PAW, ELASTIC, abinit, DFPT
 Author(s): A. MARTIN